-٦ lo Indicator Title Indicator Description Exposure Question Exposur e Answer Exposure Comment Sensitivity Question Sensitivit y Answer Sensitivity Comment Adaptive Capacity Answer Adaptive Capacity Comment 1 .5 Priority Wetlands and River - Do you have priority wetlands and river ecosystems in your area?
+ı No Indicator Title Indicator Description Exposure Question Exposur e Answer Exposure Comment Sensitivity Question Sensitivit y Answer Sensitivity Comment Adaptive Capacity Answer Adaptive Capacity Comment 15 Loss of Priority Wetlands and River ecosystems Changes in rainfall patterns and temperature are likely to impact on wetlands and the ecosystem services they provide.
+Do you have priority wetlands and river ecosystems in your area?
 Yes The entire District, due to development and changes in climate variables (rainfall/temp erature).
 Increase in alien invasive species and animals, plants and animals also play a role. ecosystem services in your Municipality?
 A significant amount= High; A moderate High Wetlands provide important ecosystem services and have been degraded or irreversibly lost as a result of human activities.
 A significant number of wetlands in the District have been heavily to critically modified.
 Medium The Working for Wetlands Programme focuses on the rehabilitation of wetlands and has increasingly shifted its emphasis to the protection of targeted wetlands and promoting sustainable use of others.
 Working for Wetlands is however not active throughout all local municipalities across the District.
 Funding for these types of programmes is not continuous.
 The focus of these types of programmes is that most of the emphasis is placed on job creation and sometimes loses focus of the aim of the project.
 Provincial SoER, SDFs, EMF's.

-No Indicator Title Indicator Description Exposure Question Exposur e Answer Exposure Comment Sensitivity Question Sensitivit y Answer Sensitivity Comment Adaptive Capacity Answer Adaptive Capacity Comment 5 Loss of Soil Fertility temperature will impact on the biology, chemistry and physical Are you expecting drastic changes in rainfall and temperature that may impact on soil fertility?
-Yes Soil conditions are a contributing factor to plant growth and therefore food production.
-How important is soil fertility in supporting ecosystems and livelihoods in your Municipality?
+No Indicator Title Indicator Description Exposure Question Exposur e Answer Exposure Comment Sensitivity Question Sensitivit Y Answer Sensitivity Comment Adaptive Capacity Answer Adaptive Capacity Comment ול כו Loss of Soil Fertility Changes in rainfall and temperature will impact on the biology, chemistry and physical properties of soil.
+Are you expecting drastic changes in rainfall and temperature that may impact on soil fertility?
+Yes Soil conditions are a contributing factor to plant How important is soil fertility in supporting ecosystems and livelihoods in your Municipality?
 A significant amount= High; A moderate amount= Medium; None/a low amount = Low High Agriculture and infrastructur al developmen t have led to the pollution and erosion of soil (particularly on the lower mountain slopes).
 Medium The Department of Agriculture's LandCare Program is an integrated community-based approach to the sustainable management and use of agricultural natural resources, including detailed sections in the guidelines which cover soil and land management.

-5.3 Human Health
+Human Health

-Table 7: Health Vulnerability Indicator Table Cape Winelands District Municipality
+Table 4: Health Vulnerability Indicator Table Cape Winelands District Municipality

-N o Indicator Title Indicator Description Exposure Question Exposure Answer Exposure Comment Sensitivity Question Sensitivity Answer Sensitivity Comment Adaptive Capacity Answer Adaptive Capacity Comment 2: Health impacts from increased storm events Increased storms will result increased risk of drowning, injuries and population displacement impacts.
+N lo Indicator Title Indicator Description Exposure Question Exposure Answer Exposure Comment Sensitivity Question Sensitivity Answer Sensitivity Comment Adaptive Capacity Answer Adaptive Capacity Comment 2 1 Health impacts from increased storm events Increased storms will result increased risk of drowning, injuries and population displacement impacts.
 Are you or will you experience increased storm events in your area?
 Yes Areas within the District expect severe climate change impacts and are experiencing increased vulnerability to extreme weather events.
 How populated are areas vulnerable to storms events (e.g. flood zones)?
 Densely populated = High; Partially populated = Medium; Sparsely or not populated = Low High Increased flood impacts along and adjacent to river course in the District due to a change in the magnitude and frequency of extreme rainfall events.
 High Key interventions include a disaster management plan (complete) and review of a disaster risk assessment.
 Also, the National Disaster Management Act sets a solid regulatory basis for efficient and effective responses.
 Infrastructure - housing projects.
-Finance projects.
 Black frost.
 Decision support tool - WC Disaster Management Centre.